 Due to the fact that students live and study at Wheaton College 8-9 months out of the year, a majority of their primary, routine, urgent, and emergency healthcare will occur during this time.
-Though students can seek care at SHS for primary and many urgent needs, continual and specialized care such as physical therapy, psychiatry or counseling will need to be found off campus.
+Though students can seek care at SHS for primary and many urgent needs, continual and specialized care such as physical therapy, psychiatry or counseling will need to be found off campus and in the community.

 Is it required for me to have health insurance?